muquit/grabc/README.md

 # grabc
-A command line tool for X Window System to identify the color string in hex by clicking on a pixel.
+A command line tool to identify color a pixel on a X Window.

 When this program is run, the mouse pointer is grabbed and changed to a cross hair and when the mouse is clicked, the color of the clicked pixel is written to stdout in hex prefixed with #

 This program can be useful when you see a color and want to use the color in xterm or your window manager's border but no clue what the name of the color is.
 It's silly to use a image processing software to find it out.
 (That's how I described it 20 years ago, so keeping it this way for historical reasons - Apr-11-2018).

 # Synopsis